plemeri/transparent-background/README.md

 * Our package is currently not working properly on small images without `--fast` argument.
 Sorry for the inconvenience and we'll fix this issue with better algorithm coming out shortly.
 * [2023.09.22] For the issue with small images without `--fast` argument, please download [This Checkpoint](https://drive.google.com/file/d/13YER0ri0RZkTdGQqWiwK795i39FrXNKL/view?usp=sharing).
 After some user feedback (create issue or contact me), I'll decide to substitute the current checkpoint to the newer one or train again with different approach.
 * [2023.09.25] The above checkpoint is now available with `--mode base-nightly` argument. `--fast` argument is deprecated.
 Use `--mode [MODE]` instead. `--mode` argument supports `base`, `fast` and `base-nightly`.
 Note that `base-nightly` can be changed without any notice.
+* [2023.10.19] Webcam support is not stable currently.
+We remove the dependency for the latest release.
+Install with extra dependency option `pip install transparent-background[webcam]` if you want to use webcam input.

 ## :inbox_tray: Installation